marifyo/fggcosha/_posts/2014-05-10-reunion-weekend.md

 1. It will be **FUN**.
 This year's reunion organizers have been working diligently to put together an absolutely amazing weekend that promises to entertain, excite and exceed all expectations.
 You just can't miss it.
 2. The opportunity to connect with a large group of your schoolmates, from across different classes, in such a vibrant and fun social setting is one you just won't find anywhere else.
-3. It was largely due to the funds raised at the past two reunions that we were able to raise enough funds to meet our initial give-back objective.
+3. It was largely due to the funds raised at the past two reunions that we were able to meet our initial give-back objective.
 Join us in helping make our next goal a reality.
 Let's keep on giving back.

 ### What to Expect?